Eidonko/PythonTools/README.md

 Limitations:
 The current version only works with square images and assumes that the megapixel image fits perfectly into the physical image

+## Utility plotTxtFiles

+Usage:

+    ./plotTxtFiles { -i dataFile.txt }+  -o outputImage.png -x XLabel -T title -f From -t To -v

+Plots various data files together.
+Output goes into outputImage.png.
+Title is specified via -T. The abscissas label is specified via -x.
+Options -f From and -t To select lines [From:To+1] for printing.